HyoYoung05/Inventory-System/README.md

 - `app/Database/Seeds/` optional starter data
 - `public/` public entry and uploaded assets

-## Important Before Uploading To GitHub

-- Do not commit real secrets in `.env`
-- Rotate any API keys or secrets that were shared or exposed during development
-- Keep `.env` local and commit only safe examples or commented placeholders
-- Verify your `app.baseURL` matches the environment you want to demo

 ## Notes

 This repo has evolved beyond the default CodeIgniter starter, so the documentation here reflects the current inventory-store implementation rather than the original framework boilerplate.